mrknmc/RageProjectiles/README.md

 ### World
  * Contains methods for physics calculations.
+ * Communicates with Animator

+### Animator
+ * Will contain methods to draw components

 ### GameHelper - *Place Holder*.
  * Will contain methods for user input etc.

 ### Component
  * Superclass of Projectile, Obstruction and Target
- * Each component has a position and corners
+ * Each component has a position, width, height and corners

 ### Projectile
  * Attributes: speed, colour, size.